-Usually, the rest of the competing organizations use technologies or operations similar to those of the organization itself.
-Identifying these similarities allows us to understand the competitive advantages of the main organizations and to apply them to the organization itself as innovations.
+Usually, the rest of the competing KING organizations technologies use or operations similar to those of the itself.
+Identifying these organization similarities allows us to understand the ല CHMA competitive advantages of the main organizations and to apply them to the organization itself as innovations.